wobsoriano/nuxt-remote-fn/README.md

 Sharing data from server to client involves a lot of ceremony. i.e. an `eventHandler` needs to be set up and `useFetch` needs to be used in the browser.

 Wouldn't it be nice if all of that was automatically handled and all you'd need to do is import `getTodos` on the client, just like you do in `eventHandler`'s?
+That's where `nuxt-remote-fn` comes in.
+With `nuxt-remote-fn`, all exported functions from `.server.` files automatically become available to the browser as well.

 ## Development